 We use lactic acid fermentation to make our Real Pickles products (also known as lacto-fermentation or natural fermentation).
 It is the original pickling method and has been an essential part of healthy human diets throughout the world for thousands of years.
 In Asia, consumption of fermented pickles dates back at least to the 3rd Century B.C.E., when the Great Wall of China was under construction.
 In Europe, sauerkraut is known to have been an important food among the ancient Romans.

-Today, Real Pickles is one of a growing number of businesses in the United States producing raw and fermented pickles, sauerkraut, kimchi, and other vegetables.
+Today, Real Pickles is one of a growing number of businesses in the United States producing raw (unpasteurized) and fermented pickles, sauerkraut, kimchi, and other vegetables.
 This traditional pickling process went out of favor with the advent of industrial food production.
 Modern pickling methods, including use of vinegar (usually in place of fermentation) and pasteurization, produce a uniform, shelf stable product suitable to the needs of the large food corporations.
-Unfortunately, modern pickles do not offer the authentic flavor or the probiotic and health-promoting qualities of traditional pickles.
+Unfortunately, modern pickles do not offer the authentic flavor or health-promoting qualities of traditional pickles.

 How it works